Passenger who was dragged off jetliner settles with United

 Munoz “said he was going to do the right thing, and he has,” attorney Thomas Demetrio said in a brief statement .
 “In addition, United has taken full responsibility for what happened … without attempting to blame others, including the city of Chicago.”

+Keeping settlement amounts secret is standard practice, including because companies often don’t want others contemplating lawsuits or negotiating deals over separate grievances to know how much they’ve been willing to pay previously.

+Several legal observers unconnected to Dao’s case said a payout to him of a few million dollars was possible.
+Chicago-based attorney Terry Sullivan said United executives may have been willing to pay as much as $5 million to make this particular case go away.
+“United just couldn’t afford any more bad publicity on this,” he said.

-United issued a brief statement, saying it was pleased to report “an amicable resolution of the unfortunate incident that occurred aboard Flight 3411.”
+United issued a brief statement Thursday, saying it was pleased to report “an amicable resolution of the unfortunate incident that occurred aboard Flight 3411.”

 The dragging was one of several recent embarrassments for United.